nathanielslong/sinatra-microblogging-app/README.md

 Nothing but concise music reviews.
 Find your favorite albums, and discover new music!

-To test the deployed project:
+To test the deployed project at https://quickcuts.herokuapp.com/ :

 Email: test@user.com
 Password: testuser